Here's where Hillary Clinton and Donald Trump stand on education

 Clinton’s plan would make tuition at four-year public colleges and universities “debt free” and would be calculated based on family income.
 Clinton’s proposal starts by making public college free for families that earn $85,000 or less annually, gradually lifting the threshold up to families that earn $125,000 a year by 2021.
 Community college would be free for all students, and interest rates on student loans would be decreased.

 Clinton’s plan would also allow students to refinance student debt at current rates and would lower interest rates on future loans.
-Clinton previously proposed spending $350 billion over 10 years for the plan, and has moved that estimate up to $500 billion, in part by cutting tax deductions for high-income Americans.
+Clinton previously proposed spending $350 billion over 10 years, in part by cutting tax deductions for high-income Americans, but the specific cost has since been removed from her website.

-One criticism of her plan is that the specifics are lacking and it’s unclear how she will make the plan a reality.
+That’s one criticism of her plan: that the specifics are lacking and it’s unclear how she will make the plan a reality.

 Trump has said very little about higher education, though he criticised the government’s role in student lending, according to PBS.